AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-secure-solutions/02-app-config-retrieve.md

----
-lab:
-    topic: Secure solutions in Azure
-    title: "Retrieve configuration settings from Azure App Configuration"
-    description: "Learn how to create an Azure App Configuration resource, and set configuration information with Azure CLI.
-Then, use the **ConfigurationBuilder** to retrieve settings for you application."
----

-# Retrieve configuration settings from Azure App Configuration
+# Lab 2: Retrieve Configuration Settings from Azure App Configuration

+## Lab Scenario
-In this exercise, you create an Azure App Configuration resource, store configuration settings using Azure CLI, and build a .NET console application that uses the **ConfigurationBuilder** to retrieve configuration values.
+In this exercise, you create an Azure App Configuration resource, store configuration settings using the Azure CLI, and build a .NET console application that uses the ConfigurationBuilder to retrieve configuration values.
 You learn how to organize settings with hierarchical keys and authenticate your application to access cloud-based configuration data.

-Tasks performed in this exercise:
+## Lab Objectives
+In this lab, you will perform:

-* Create an Azure App Configuration resource
+- Create an Azure App Configuration resource
-* Store connection string configuration information
+- Store connection string configuration information
-* Create a .NET console app to retrieve the configuration information
+- Create a .NET console app to retrieve configuration settings
-* Clean up resources
+- Clean up resources

-This exercise takes approximately **15** minutes to complete.
+## Estimated Timing: 15 minutes

 ## Create an Azure App Configuration resource and add configuration information